Meroux-Moval

 Meroux-Moval (/fr/, pronounced as Méroux-Moval) is a commune in the Territoire de Belfort department in Bourgogne-Franche-Comté in northeastern France.
-It was established on 1 January 2019 from the merging of both Meroux and Moval.
+It was established on 1 January 2019 from the merging of the former communes Meroux and Moval.
 Belfort – Montbéliard TGV station is situated in the commune.

 History

 On July 15, 1972, the neighboring communes of Meroux and Moval merged, forming an association that allowed for the possibility of separation at a later date.
 This separation took place on January 1, 1997, restoring the two communes as independent entities.

-On January 1, 2019, Meroux and Moval returned to their 1972 boundaries following a prefectural decree issued on December 21, 2018.
+On January 1, 2019, Meroux and Moval were merged again following a prefectural decree issued on December 21, 2018.